tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 The `{PhoneNumber}` value is described in the description of the endpoint rather than in another section that lists the query parameters you can pass to the endpoint.

-Here are a few other details to remember when describing parameters:

-* Note whether the parameter has a maximum or minimum value.
-* Note whether the parameters are optional or required.
+Other important details about parameters are the maximum of minimum values allowed for the parameter, and whether the parameter is optional or required.

-{{tip}} When you test the API, try running an endpoint without the required parameters, or with the wrong parameters.
+{{tip}} When you test an API, try running an endpoint without the required parameters, or with the wrong parameters.
 See what kind of error response comes back.
 Include that response in your response codes section.{{end}}

 ## Color coding parameter values